weldr/lorax/lorax-composer/_sources/lorax-composer.rst.txt

 2. Remove any pre-existing socket directory with ``rm -rf /run/weldr/`` A new directory with correct permissions will be created the first time the server runs.
-3. Either start it via systemd with ``systemctl start lorax-composer`` or run it directly with ``lorax-composer /path/to/recipes/``
+3. Either start it via systemd with ``systemctl start lorax-composer`` or run it directly with ``lorax-composer /path/to/blueprints/``

-The ``/path/to/recipes/`` is where the recipe's git repo will be created, and all the recipes created with the ``/api/v0/recipes/new`` route will be stored.
+The ``/path/to/blueprints/`` is where the blueprint's git repo will be created, and all the blueprints created with the ``/api/v0/blueprints/new`` route will be stored.
-If there are recipe ``.toml`` files in the top level of the directory they will be imported into the recipe git storage.
+If there are blueprint ``.toml`` files in the top level of the directory they will be imported into the blueprint git storage.

 Composing Images
 ----------------